 The 1901 census was the first census that Frank appeared on.
 The family were living near Britannia House, Holywell, John Samuel Jones, 40, a Cooper at the Lead Works,was head of the household with his wife Margaret, 39, son Herbert T., 18 a Colliery Labourer (Below),Rosina, 15, Gwaldys, 6 and Frank 4 all being born in Holywell.

 Between the censuses, there were great changes to the family fortunes, Frank’s mother Margaret had died and John Samuel, his father, had remarried in 1911 in St Mary’s Church,Flint (Flintshire (Mold) C07/2/164) to Ann Jane Griffiths, who was a widow with a daughter.
-They are seen on the 1911 census living at Pierce’s House, Boot, Bagillt, Flintshire with 4 Rooms.
-John Samuel states that 6 children had been born to him and 3 had died, but this was crossed out by the Enumerator as it was referring to his previous marriage.
+They were recorded on the 1911 census living at Pierce’s House, Boot, Bagillt, John Samuel states that 6 children had been born to him and 3 had died, but this was crossed out by the Enumerator as it was referring to his previous marriage.
 His new wife Ann Jane, 34, states that she had been married 2 months and she had been born in Bagillt.
 Her daughter Sarah Jane Griffiths, 10 had been born in Garston, Lancashire.
-Frank’s sister Gladys (sic), 17, was a Silk Weaver.
+Frank’s sister Gladys , 17, was a Silk Weaver.

 Frank, 14, was not living with his father, he was living with his sister Rosina, now married to George Owen Jones.
 They had married in 1901 at St James’s Church, Holywell,( Flintshire (Mold) C12/4/E292).
-Their home was at 4, School Row, Ffynnongroew, Mostyn, Flinshire (8 rooms) all the family were bilingual.
-Head of the household was George Owen Jones, 26, and a Stoker (Boiler) who had been born in Mostyn.
-Frank’s sister Rosina was his wife, 25.
+Their home was at 4, School Row, Ffynnongroew, Mostyn, Flinshire (8 rooms).
+All the family were bilingual.
+Head of the household was George Owen Jones, 26, a Stoker (Boiler) who had been born in Mostyn.
+His wife Rosina (Frank’s sister)was 25.
 There was an adopted child in the household, George Jones, 16 months old, but no place of birth was added.
 George Owen & Rosina had been married 4 years, there had been no children born to them.

 Any information on Frank, would be gratefully received.